I’m guilty. Yes, I’ve done some of these things listed in this video in my presentations. Have you?

 If you use PowerPoint, you can create a handout with 3 slides on a page.
 You could create a Google Doc or OneNote that participants can copy or use to collaborate on notes.

 Participants want to learn from you but after even 5 minutes, they get tired.
 Break up your presentation with powerful questions or activities where participants can share with each other.

 - Include a parking lot or needs to know.

 Hand out post-it notes and place flip charts around the room for participants to add comments, questions, or concerns.
 If your group is under 50 people, consider creating a Padlet for an online bulletin board with virtual stickies.

 - Set up a document with all of your resources for your participants.

-- Put yourself in your participants’ chair.
+- Put yourself in your participants’ chairs.

 Every person in the audience is in your presentation to learn something and hoping to take at least one thing away.
-Do some research about your audience and who they are, what they are interested in and any concerns they may have and include those in your presentation.
+Do some research about your audience and who they are, what they are interested in, and any concerns they may have, and include those in your presentation.

 - Test your presentation

 Ask someone to review your presentation with you.
 Tell them who the audience is and the expectations for your speech.
 Then present it and ask for constructive feedback.